-Most agricultural soils in Montana have near neutral to basic conditions with surface soil pH 6.5 to 8.
-However, some areas of Montana have acidic soils, especially in the seeding zone.
+Most agricultural soils in Montana are near-neutral to basic with surface soil pH 6.5 to 8.
+However, fields with crop losses due to soil acidification have been found in 24 Montana counties.
 The decrease of soil pH in the seeding zone can be relatively rapid.
 Idaho agricultural soils went from neutral pH to pH less than 6 in about 25 years.
 The Soil Scoop Soil Acidification: Management presents management options.
 More information is available on our Soil Acidification website, and specifically about soil pH in Soil pH and Soil Organic Matter.

-Soil pH is a measure of the soil solution’s acidity on a scale from 0 to 14.
-By definition, pH = -log[H+], where [H+] = the hydrogen ion concentration.
-The negative sign means as pH goes up, acidity (and H+ concentration) goes down.
-Acidic soils have low pH values (<7), basic soils have high pH levels (>7), and pH 7 is neutral.
+Soil pH is a measure of the soil solution’s acidity and determined by the concentration of H+ ions; as the concentration of H+ ions increases, pH decreases.
+The pH scale is from 0 to 14; acidic soils have low pH (<7), basic soils have high pH (>7), and pH 7 is neutral.
 Each pH unit change represents a 10-fold change in acidity.
-For example, a soil with pH = 6 is 10 times more acidic than a soil with pH 7, and 100 times more acidic than pH 8.
+For example, a soil with pH 6 is 10 times more acidic than a soil with pH 7, and 100 times more acidic than pH 8.

 Agronomic concerns of low soil pH

-- Reduced rhizobial growth; legume (e.g., pea, alfalfa) at pH < 6 severly limits nodulation/N fixation is severely limited at pH < 6
+- Reduced rhizobial growth on legumes (e.g., pea, alfalfa) at pH < 6 severly limits nodulation/N fixation.

-- Increased fungal diseases (e.g., Rhizoctonia, Cephalosporium stripe)
+- Increased fungal diseases (e.g., Rhizoctonia, Fusarium, Cephalosporium stripe)

-- Changes in herbicide/pesticide effectiveness and residual (e.g., Group 2, B herbicides)
+- Changes in herbicide/pesticide effectiveness and residual (e.g., Group 2, B herbicides, imidazolinones, triazolinones, atrazine)

 Fig. 1.
 Club roots of durum wheat from Al toxicity.
 Photo courtesy Rick Engel

 Fig. 2.
-Nutrient availability as soil pH changes.
+Nutrient availability with soil pH below 'ideal' (blue rectangle).
 Source: Government of Western Australia, Department of Agriculture and Food

 Conditions contributing to low soil pH

-- No-till (concentrates acidity in the top 3" when N fertilizer is broadcast, and top 5” when N is banded at 2 to 4” depth.
-However, even with 9" moldboard plowing, N fertilizer above plant needs caused soil acidification in the 0 to 9" soil layer (Rasmussen et al., 1989).
+No-till concentrates acidity in the top 3" when N fertilizer is broadcast, and top 5” when N is banded at 2 to 4” depth.
+However, even with 9" moldboard plowing, N fertilizer at rates above plant uptake caused soil acidification in the 0 to 9" soil layer (Rasmussen & Rohde 1989).

-- Crop residue removal – removes Ca, Mg, K ('base' cations).
-For example, to counteract loss of bases, oat straw removal requires 6 times the lime to counter the acidifying effect of its removal, than oat grain harvest.
+- Crop residue removal of Ca, Mg, K ('base' cations).
+For example, to counteract loss of bases, oat straw removal requires 6 times the lime as oat grain harvest (Pierre & Banwart 1973).

-- Legumes acidify their rooting zone through N-fixation.
-Perennial legumes (e.g. alfalfa) more so than annuals (e.g., pea).
+- Legumes acidify their root-zone through N-fixation.
+Perennial legumes (e.g., alfalfa) more so than annuals (e.g., pea).
 This appears to be far less of an issue than N-fertilization.

-Buffer tests tend to be regionally specific to account for a region's unique soil conditions.
-The Woodruff, SMP, Sikora, Mehlich or modified Mehlich tests are suitable for Montana soils.
-It is important to be aware of which pH meters and buffer tests are used and to be consistent to ensure comparable data over time.
-Soil testing laboratories usually note test methods used on the soil test report.
+Consistently use the same pH meter or buffer test to ensure comparable data over time.
+Soil testing labs usually note test methods used on the soil test report.
 Also, pH varies seasonally, so annual comparisons should be made from samples taken the same time of year.

 For more information